taishi-n/Nakashima2023APSIPA-SIP/review/reply.md

 The purpose of this paper is to make BSS robust against self-rotation of microphone array.
 As discussed in the famous independent component analysis or its extensions, the determined condition is the most basic and widely used in the context of BSS.
 For over-determined or under-determined conditions, many methods have attributed them to the determined condition by imposing additional prior information or complex models.
-Switching, virtual, OverIVA, を引用しながら結論に追記する
 Therefore, we believe that it is reasonable to start with the most basic determined condition.
-However, we would like to work on the extension to the over-determined condition in the future, so we have added it to the conclusion as one of the future work to be addressed.
+However, it is a very useful point to consider those conditions in the future.
+An explanation has been added to the conclusion with examples of BSS methods under over-determined or under-determined conditions.

 > Furthermore, typos are noted in this paper.
 > For instance, in the third paragraph of the introduction, it should be "relation" instead of "realation."
 > Please review the paper carefully for such errors when revising.

 Thank you for your suggestion.
-投稿前に英文校閲したことを追記，アクセプトされたら再度校閲予定
 We have carefully corrected that typo and other minor errors.
+We also plan to have it professionally proofread by a native English speaker if the paper is accepted.

 <div style="page-break-after:always"></div>